GROOTVADERSBOSCH CONSERVANCY

 Picture

-Tilapia.
-Features are the prominent dark spot on dorsal fin,foremost portion of the dorsal fin is heavily spined, deep bodies and have long dorsal fins
+Tilapia: Features are the prominent dark spot on dorsal fin,foremost portion of the dorsal fin is heavily spined, deep bodies and long dorsal fins.

 Picture